Sometimes you need quick shortcut keys to spellcheck whatever you’re writing, whether it’s an email, a blog post, or a thesis paper. Read more.

 Nearly any program where you can type words and sentences has a keyboard shortcut key, sometimes called a hotkey, to turn on a spelling and grammar checker.
 They’re also useful for writers with mobility or vision issues because hitting a key is easier than using a touchscreen or a mouse.

-Shortcuts are a great way to do final checks quickly and efficiently.
+Spellcheck shortcuts are a great way to complete final checks prior to publication or submission.
 They are usually a combination of keys that are used to implement a specific command.
 Like autocorrect, they can be done both in Windows and iOS systems.

 A second option, for people who like to personalize their devices, is that the writer can set their own shortcut keys if they want something different than the pre-defined ones and even add their own custom dictionary for spell checking.
 It’s easy to set them for frequently used commands like spell checking.